cynsdaemon/feed-reader-testing/README.md

 For each dependency, be sure to follow the install instructions specific to your machine's operating system.
 Then, fork, download or clone this project [from Github](https://github.com/cynsdaemon/feed-reader-testing/).

-:heavy_check_mark: Lastly, run the **npm** command to install node packages:
+:heavy_check_mark: Lastly, open a terminal in the root directory of the project, and run the **npm** command to install node packages:

 >```npm install```

 **To run the tests locally:**

-Once all of the project's dependencies are installed, open a terminal in the project's root directory and run:
+Once all of the project's dependencies are installed, run Jasmine tests:

 > ```npm test```